 - What is “German”?
 German History and Identity Formation

 Track C is organized by the Faculty of Business and Economics.
 This track is aimed at students who are interested in entrepreneurship and economics.
 Students will have the opportunity to deal with the above-mentioned topics from different perspectives.
+Interested students can see the preliminary courses in the course catalog.

 - Seminar Entrepreneurship III: Business Modeling